 There are also several companies that offer driving services that can be customized (as opposed to a tour where they've determined all of the stops beforehand) — they'll take you just about anywhere you want to go for a fixed, pre-determined price.
 Do an online search for private taxi services on the north coast and multiple options pop up like Isaira Tours and others.

 For my trip I booked with Michel Taxi and they were great.
 I told them the stops I wanted to make and they gave me a quote before we agreed on the trip, and also followed up multiple times prior to make sure everything was still good to go.
-Again, it was much more expensive than a gua-gua, but splitting it with 5 people worked out to about $30 per person for an entire day of driving with pickup and drop-off in Sosua (we also tipped at the end because we were so happy with the driver).
+Again, it was much more expensive than a gua-gua, but splitting it with 5 people worked out to be about $30 per person for an entire day of driving with pickup and drop-off in Sosua (we also tipped at the end because we were so happy with the driver).
 He even made a stop halfway there to let us get out and stretch and get some coconuts to drink.

 Costs will vary greatly depending on where you're getting picked up, how many stops, how many people in your group, etc so just price it out by contacting multiple drivers.